simplworld/simpl.world.website/_posts/2021-05-21-profiling-model-service.md

 to use asynchronous requests and to provide performance profiling.
 The game's development team performance tuned the game by running `simpl-modelservice` profiling against 300 simulated players.
 This resulted in the game running successfully for classes of 300+ students ever since.

-This post illustrates how `simpl-modelservice` profiling can be used to similarly load test your model service.
+This post describes how to similarly load test your model service.

 ## The simpl-modelservice Profiling Functionality